dymmond/edgy/docs/migrations/discovery.md

 # Application Discovery

-Saffier has many different ways of understanding the commands, one is via [environment variables](#environment-variables) and another is via [auto discovery](#auto-discovery).
+Edgy has many different ways of understanding the commands, one is via [environment variables](#environment-variables) and another is via [auto discovery](#auto-discovery).

 ## Auto Discovery